brave/brave-core/components/brave_ads/core/internal/common/unittest/README.md

 See [unittest_time_util.h](unittest_time_util.h).

-## Mocking File Resources

-You can mock file resources loaded with `LoadFileResource` by placing your mocked files in the following directory:

-    .
-    └── brave/components/brave_ads/core/
-        └── test/
-            └── data/
-                └── resources

 ## Mocking Files

-You can mock files loaded with `LoadFile` by placing your mocked files in the following directory:
+You can mock files loaded with `Load` by placing your mocked files in the following directory:

     .
     └── brave/components/brave_ads/core/